Yihang-Li/MDS6106Project/README.md

 - [X] Create to do list
 - [X] Generating Data
 - [X] Create Mini-Batch
-- [ ] Solve Logistic Regression Problem from Scratch
+- [ ] Solve Logistic Regression Problem from Scratch (In order to get some sense)

   - [X] Initializing Model Parameters
   - [X] Define the Model